rightparen/nom-date/README.md

 # Nominal Date Types

 NOTE: this is not yet stable, please don't use yet.
 Still learning how to use `yarn publish` and experimenting with the best API here.
-Patch versions will include breaking changes for now.
-Sorry I should have started with v0.0.0 but I followed the wrong advice.
+Patch versions may include breaking changes for now.

 A library of TypeScript types related to Javascript Date.